Is Access Enough? Creating a water filter supply chain in Laos

 The PoP Laos WASH team has answered: no. In providing water filters, not only does PoP need to establish access for schools, but also needs to ensure materials and facilities are sustainable, safe and reliable.

 To ensure this, the Laos team took a closer look at the water filters being provided to schools.
-Previously the team delivered LifeStraw water filters to schools, along with training sessions and workshops.
-Over the course of using LifeStraw filters, the team in Laos found them to be effective in schools (i.e., used frequently) and endorsed by school administration.
-However, there were factors associated with the LifeStraw filters that did not make them sustainable for long term use.
-When LifeStraw filters needed to be replaced or fixed, the Laos WASH team would have to go through the process of ordering additional materials or filters instead of being able to make repairs, which was not an ideal system.
-These filters were also imported into Laos, which significantly delayed delivery when a filter was not functioning.
+Previously the team delivered water filters to schools, along with training sessions and workshops.
+Over the course of using these filters, the team in Laos found them to be highly effective in schools and endorsed by the school administration.
+However, these filters were imported into Laos, which presented challenges when additional materials needed to be ordered or the filters needed to be replaced.

 In search of a more sustainable water filter that could not only be managed and maintained in Laos but acquired from a local supply chain, PoP turned to Terra Clear Ceramic water filters.
 During the piloting period of these filters, the Laos Program Manager, Jua Yangsansai, and his team followed up with schools to see if teachers and students were using the filters.
 What Jua and his team found is that the water filters were not being used by teachers, and community members reported skepticism of the effectiveness of the water filters efficacy.